HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

 That's just a starting point- but it lets you see how easily you can start to customize Springboard to get your application moving quickly.
-Changing something as simple as the primary project color starts to make the project feel like *your* application, not just the template.
+Changing something as simple as the primary project color starts to make the project feel like *your* application, not just a template.

+# Next Steps
+Now that you've got things going, why not learn [how to write a cypress test](cypress.md) or [how to deploy to production with heroku](../deploy/heroku.md)?